 My "problem" after given up a "tidal" Clysma was where is there a body of water subject to tidal flows?
 Lake Timsah did not appear to fit the bill.
+It is an overfloow lake from NIle inundations.
+It dries up the rest of the year into a stagnant Lake.
+So to the degree it does dry-up periodically, it might qualify as the Yam Suph God dried up?
 Realizing that the Ballah Lakes in antiquity were linked to the Mediterranean Sea via Lake Menzaleh's outlet caused me to look closer to the area north of Lake Timsah for the Reed-Sea crossing.
-The mouth of a defunct canal due east of Ras el Ballah and the six ponds (perhaps in antiquity subjected to tidal inundations via the Ballah Lakes) seems the likely location for the crossing of the Reed Sea event.
+The mouth of a defunct canal due east of Ras el Ballah and the six ponds (perhaps in antiquity subjected to tidal inundations via the Ballah Lakes) might be another location for the crossing of the Reed Sea event?

 I am not the "first" to propose that a canal in the vicinity of Lakes Timsah and Ballah might be Pi-ha-hiroth, Kenneth A. Kitchen and James K. Hoffmeier have advocated the same too, much earlier than myself.